marasimc/SRASR/README.md

 ## Acknowledgements

 This work is mainly refers to the following codebases.
-We gratefully thank the authors for open-sourcing their excellent work.
+We sincerely thank the authors for open-sourcing their excellent work.

 * [kNN-Box](https://github.com/NJUNLP/knn-box)
 * [symbolicregression](https://github.com/facebookresearch/symbolicregression)